KuroLabs/stegcloak/README.md

 ```
 ###### What's HMAC and do I need it?

 <p align='justify'>
 HMAC is an additional fingerprint security step taken towards tampering of texts and to verify if the message received was actually sent by the intended sender.
 If the data is sent through WhatsApp, Messenger or any social media platform, this is already taken care of!
-However, if you are using stegcloak in your program to safely transmit and retrieve, this option can be enabled and stegcloak takes care of it.
+However, if you are using StegCloak in your program to safely transmit and retrieve, this option can be enabled and StegCloak takes care of it.
 </p>

 ### Hide